 Do NOT chill the whole mixing bowl of dough and then later on try to scoop out the cookies.
 It’ll be rock hard and it’ll crumble and turn into a mess while you suffer trying to chisel it out.
 Follow my recommendation and chill individual balls of dough.

-However, frequently you’ll see recipes call for finely chopped walnuts instead.
 It’s really personal preference whether to use pecans or walnuts.
+Both will work!

 If you decide to toast the nuts, you can either:

-If you do chill them for longer periods, allow the dough to come to sit at room temp for 20 to 30 minutes before baking those days-long chilled cookies if you go that route because they will be very firm and very cold.
+If you do chill the dough for a long period of time, allow the dough to come to sit at room temp for 20 to 30 minutes before baking those days-long chilled cookies if you go that route because they will be very firm and very cold.

 Instead, chill individual balls of dough.
 Make some space in your fridge for a large dinner-sized plate.
 That’s all you’ll need to accommodate 24 small mounds of cookie dough.